vigi97la/psbf2tweak/ReadMe.txt

 Description

-Warning: this is experimental, use it at your own risk!
+Warning: This is experimental, use it at your own risk!
+Latest updates: https://github.com/vigi97la/psbf2tweak

 These PowerShell GUIs and scripts helps to tweak a Battlefield 2 custom mod, especially groups of vehicles:
 _ When you have multiple similar vehicles and don't know how to fit them in your favorite map, the ChangeMapVehicles tool can help randomize the vehicles on the existing spawnpoints of the map.
 Multiple characteristics can be defined in "vehicles_db.csv" (to edit e.g. with Microsoft Excel) to describe how a specific vehicle can be replaced with another one (e.g. you might want that only a US car could be swapped with another US car and not with a MEC plane, etc.).
 Most of the vehicles of Battlefield 2 Complete Collection are already described, plus some available from Mod DB and elsewhere (some download links are in "vehicles_db.csv", you would have to install them manually or disable them if they cause problems).